IETF-Hackathon/mDNSResponder/README.md

 the IP address of your Discovery Proxy as their DNS resolver.
 This will cause them to send all of their DNS requests to your Discovery Proxy.
-The Discovery Proxy will answer all the DNS requests it is responsible for (i.e., service discovery requests for “my-building.example.org”, “service.home.arpa”, or similar) and forward all others to its own default DNS resolver.
+The Discovery Proxy will answer all the DNS requests it is responsible for (e.g., service discovery requests for “my-building.example.org”, “service.home.arpa”, or similar) and forward all others to its own default DNS resolver.

 To manually add a DNS resolver on macOS, go to System Preferences, Network.
-Select the currently active network interface and click “Advanced…” Select “DNS” and click “+” under “DNS Servers” to add a new search domain.
+Select the currently active network interface and click “Advanced…” Select “DNS”, click “+” under “DNS Servers” and enter the IP address of your Discovery Proxy.

 To manually add a DNS resolver on iOS, go to Settings, Wi-Fi.
 Tap on the “i” button, Configure DNS, Manual.